 Disability Insurance Benefits (SSD or SSDI): This is most popular benefit provided by the SSA.
-Disability insurance benefits cover millions of people who have worked recently, but are now disabled.
+Disability insurance benefits cover millions of people who were recently employed but are now disabled.
 Eligible applicants include those who have worked a total of at least five of the 10 years before developing their disabilities.
 Dependents, including children and spouses, may also be able to collect if a parent qualifies for SSDI.
 Disability benefit amounts are based on the applicant’s work history and earnings.

 Disabled Adult Child Benefits (DAC): Disabled children between the ages of 18 and 22 may be eligible for benefits if their parents receive Social Security retirement benefits or SSD, or are deceased.

-Disabled Widow or Widower (DWB): These benefits are provided to widows or widowers over the age of 50 who develop disabilities within seven years of their spouses’ deaths.
-The widow or widower is required to have been have been married for a minimum of 10 years to the deceased.
+Disabled Widow or Widower (DWB): These benefits are provided to widows or widowers over the age of 50 who develop disabilities within seven years of their spouses' deaths.
+The widow or widower is required to have been married to the deceased for a minimum of 10 years.

 The SSA has created a five-step process to determine whether an application for SSD is approved.
 The criteria include the following:

 Step One: Is the applicant working?
 The SSA will not consider a person for disability if they make more than a specified amount each month.
 If they make less than the designated amount, the SSA will take a more in-depth look at the applicant’s medical condition.

 Step Two: Is the applicant’s medical condition severe?
 For the SSA to rule the applicant “disabled,” the medical condition must prevent the applicant from performing basic functions of work for at least one year.
 If this is the case, the SSA will look at step three.

 Step Three: Is the applicant’s medical condition on the SSA’s list of disabling conditions?
 If the applicant’s medical condition is not on the list of illnesses that automatically qualify for disability, the SSA will check to see if the condition is as severe as those on the list.
 If the condition does not fit the list, the SSA will look at step four.
 Some of the SSA’s disabling conditions include: